Guitenbay/control-image-lan/websocket/README.md

 1. `git clone` this repo
 2. `cd` into the `websocket` folder
 3. Run `npm install` in command line
-4. Open `app/config/config.js` and fill in your IP and port where the WebSocket should be running
+4. Open `app/config/config.js` and fill in your port where the WebSocket should be running
 5. Run `npm start`, this will execute the command `nodemon ./app/server.js`.
 Now your WebSocket is running

 **Notes:**